![]() | Solanum Species of Eastern Australia | |

 1. glabrous/

-3. with scattered stellate hairs on lower half/
+3. with stellate hairs only at base/

-4. with dense stellate hairs on lower part/
+4. with stellate hairs throughout lower part/

-#23.
-Adult branchlets hairs <presence, type>/
+#15.
+Branchlet hairs <presence, type>/

 1. branched <dendritic>/